ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-3d-game-dev-vocab.md

   * **Game View & the Toolbar**: The game view (also in the middle of the screen) actually runs the game when you press play in the toolbar (at the top of the screen).
 It's important tot note that the game view actually updates in real time with changes in code/scene, so you can rapidly prototype.
   * **Project**: Located at the bottom of the screen, the project tab shows all the assets, scenes, and scripts for the current project.
 It's basically a file explorer.
 You can right click to create new scripts, scenes, and objects in this tab.
   * **Console**: This outputs whatever was programmed to be outputted there by the scripts that are currently running in the scene.
 Usually used for debugging or to output errors encountered while running the script.

+**Rect Tool**: In 2D, transformations are simple enough that the above three can be combined into a single tool.
+Thus when making 2D unity games, the *Rect Tool* is all you'll need.

 **Coroutines**: ???